QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 The value $q^*$ is where the inverse demand curve meets price.

-+++

 ## Producer surplus

-Having dicussed demand, let's now switch over to the supply side of the market.
+Having discussed demand, let's now switch over to the supply side of the market.

 ### The discrete case